-This provides a way to monitor servers that are not directly accessible by the Xymon display server, or when software cannot be installed or user accounts cannot be created.
+This script provides a way to monitor servers that are not directly accessible by the Xymon display server, or when software cannot be installed or user accounts cannot be created.
 As long as you have a way to run a shell on the remote server, you should be able to use xymon-rclient to monitor that server.

 To install and use, follow the instructions in the comments at the start of the script.
 In brief: